worldofmarcus/project-portfolio-5/README.md

 One form of reaching out to the customers in an effective way is through e-mail marketing.
 But in a world with a lot of challenges with spam it is very important to think about the content and who is being targeted.
 Kollektiv Fem gives the site users / customers a possibility to sign up for a Kollektiv Fem newsletter on the Kollektiv Fem site.
 The service being used is [Mailchimp](https://mailchimp.com/) and is an easy way to let the customers know what is happening at Kollektiv Fem.
 The content being sent out is personal and can include i.e. advertisment for new blog posts, product of the month, events, co-operations, and discount codes).

 **Search Engine Optimization (SEO)**
 Search Engine Optimization is a very important method to improve the ranking on search-engines (and has a high Return Of Investement if done right).
 The ambition is that Kollektiv Fem includes relevant, professional and reliable content and offers a hassle free experience for the site user.
 Kollektiv Fem has an ambition (even thought it's not an easy task) to use keywords in the content that matches the users search criterias when using search engines.
-Descriptive Meta Tags have been implemented on the site after a brainstorming session.
+Descriptive Meta Tags have been implemented on the site after a brainstorming session (and use of [Wordtracker](https://www.wordtracker.com/)).
 The final description / words that have been used can be seen below:

 * Meta Description - Kollektiv Fem (KFEM) is a small record label, e-shop, and creative studio located in the north of Sweden.